Best Spotting Scope

 Do you need your scope to be weatherproof?

-If you’re going to be using your spotting scope outside, invest in one that is waterproof, at the very least.
+If you will be using your spotting scope outside, invest in one that is waterproof, at the very least.
 Even better, get one that’s fogproof too.
 This will ensure that your scope doesn’t get damaged by the elements.
 It also keeps your image clear, as it prevents the buildup of condensation inside the scope.

 How much does it weigh?